Set up the credit limit

 My DSO Manager includes a workflow to validate credit limits according to approbation levels.

 The criteria used to set up credit limits and the level of risk acceptance should be consistent with your company's credit management strategy.
-Do you have a policy of strong commercial development, even assuming risk of non-payment or do you want to preserve the profitability of your business above all?
+Do you have a policy of strong commercial development, even assuming the risk of non-payment, or do you want to preserve the profitability of your business above all?

-How set up a credit limit?
+How to set up a credit limit?

-First step is to collect information about your customer:
+The first step is to collect information about your customer:

 • Business expected: